 - Services for properties outside of the BID

 Investing in our downtown tree canopy provides direct value to everyone – increased property values, increased public safety, higher revenue streams for businesses, and most importantly, amplified enjoyment by visitors, employees, and residents experiencing downtown every day!
-Reach out to Amanda Miller, Service Coordinator Downtown Environment, to schedule a tree health consultation to make sure your trees are getting the necessary care to grow big and strong.
+Reach out to Amanda Miller, Senior Specialist Downtown Environment, to schedule a tree health consultation to make sure your trees are getting the necessary care to grow big and strong.

 Not a BID-pay property?
 Don’t worry!
 Non-commercial properties and properties outside the BID can contract for tree health services at a reasonable rate.